 Scholarships are awarded based on applicants':

-- interest in and planned activities to support the New Zealand forestry industry
+- interest in building their career in the New Zealand forestry industry

 - academic results

 - agreement to help develop and promote the New Zealand forestry industry (such as through school promotional visits and career days).

 - you'll need to be available for a Skype interview in September